DavidTorbics20/TanksGame/README.md

 ### __Pregame Menu__

 The first canvas the player sees is the PreGameCanvas that holds the score table ans is responsible for the player name input.
+The name can not be longer than 10 characters.

 ![local game objects](./pics/LocalGameSceneObjects.PNG) ![player name handler](./pics/PlayerNameManager.PNG)

 In version _0.2.1_ the player name input system is working.
 You can enter a name end it will show in the game canvas.
 Version _0.2.2_ fixed a problem with the fonts where everything was 100% black.
 In _0.2.3_ an exit button was added and the pause menu is woeking.
 Now I have to write the script to save the games.

+To make the game more colorful the player can choose a color for its tank right above the name input field.
+These changes will appear in version 0.3.1.
+The Sprite the player chooses here will be translated to the GameCanvas and implemented as a spinning object to distinguish the players not only by name but alos by color.

 ### __Game__

-In the game a random size (5 - 10) field will be created.
-There I will have to somehow spawn the players on random locatios. which shouldn't be too hard ich I pick random cells and copy their coordinates.
+In the game a 10 by 10 field will be created.
+There I will have to  spawn the players on random locatios.
+The player movement is pretty simple with the players beeing able to move back and forth and rotate around themselves.
+Also the player can shoot a bullet which is still a little buggy because it just pushes everything aroung and doesn't get destroyed when colliding with a player.
+These changes are visible mainly in the version 0.4.1.
+In 0.4.2 I will try to fix this issu,  polish the player.
+By 0.4.3 the score counter will be functioning as it is supposed to.

 ## - How To Play -